Cvinicius-7/Digital-Clock/README.md

   <li>Simple and easy-to-understand JavaScript code.</li>
 </ul>
 <h1>How to use</h1>
+<p>To use the clock is very simple, just acess the website below and you can just start to have updated hours every second !</p>

 <h1>License</h1>
 <p>This project is licensed under the MIT License - see the LICENSE.md file for details.</p>